sumin-yu/CKD/README.md

-# <p align="center">Do Counterfactually Fair Image Classifiers Satisfy Group Fairness?</p>
+# <p align="center">Do Counterfactually Fair Image Classifiers Satisfy Group Fairness? – A Theoretical and Empirical Study (NeurIPS 2024)</p>

-Official Implementation of the paper: "Do Counterfactually Fair Image Classifiers Satisfy Group Fairness? – A Theoretical and Empirical Study" (NeurIPS 2024)
+Official Pytorch Implementation of the paper: "Do Counterfactually Fair Image Classifiers Satisfy Group Fairness? – A Theoretical and Empirical Study" (NeurIPS 2024) | [Paper]

+[Sangwon Jung](https://scholar.google.com/citations?user=WdC_a5IAAAAJ&hl=ko)<sup>1</sup> [Sumin Yu](https://sites.google.com/view/sumin-yu)<sup>1</sup> [Sanghyuk Chun](https://sanghyukchun.github.io/home/)<sup>2</sup> [Taesup Moon](https://scholar.google.com/citations?user=lQlioBoAAAAJ&hl=ko)<sup>1, 3</sup>

+<sup>1</sup><sub>Department of Electrical and Computer Engineering, Seoul National University<br>
+<sup>2</sup><sub>[NAVER AI LAB](https://naver-career.gitbook.io/en/teams/clova-cic)</sub><br>
+<sup>3</sup><sub>ASRI/INMC/IPAI/AIIS, Seoul National University

+The notion of algorithmic fairness has been actively explored from various aspects of fairness, such as counterfactual fairness (CF) and group fairness (GF).
+However, the exact relationship between CF and GF remains to be not clearly understood, especially in image classification tasks; we often cannot collect counterfactual samples regarding a sensitive attribute, essential for evaluating CF, from the existing images (\eg, a photo of the same person but with different secondary sex characteristics).
+In this paper, we construct new image datasets for evaluating CF by using a high-quality image editing method and carefully labeling with human annotators.
+Our datasets, \oursceleb and \ourslfw, build upon the popular image GF benchmarks; hence, we can evaluate CF and GF simultaneously.
+We empirically observe that CF does not imply GF in image classification, whereas previous studies on tabular datasets observed the opposite.
+We theoretically show that it could be due to a latent attribute $G$ correlated with, but not caused by, the sensitive attribute (\eg, secondary sex characteristics are highly correlated with hair length).
+From this observation, we propose a simple baseline Counterfactual Knowledge Distillation (CKD) to mitigate the problem.
+Extensive experimental results on \oursceleb and \ourslfw demonstrate that CF-achieving models satisfy GF if we successfully reduce the reliance to $G$ (\eg, using CKD).

 # Real-img-CF datasets for CD evaluation